 For the last sound, they have to touch their hands.
 Once they have completed the segmentation, they can slide it up while blending the sounds to form the word.

 By bringing in these fun phoneme segmentation activities, your kids can acquire language skills with ease.
 It would also help them in working on their reading, listening, writing, and speaking skills.
-You can always rely upon your creativity and form new activities that would grab your kids’ attention.
+You can always rely on your creativity and form new activities that would grab your kids’ attention.